LeonDoungala22/Data-Science-training/README.md

 This repository is maintained by Leon Doungala and contributors.
 If you have any questions or suggestions, please feel free to contact us.

-We're committed to our journey of learning and exploring the world of data science and machine learning as we pursue our Master's in Data Science.
-Please feel free to explore the contents and follow our educational progress in this exciting field.
+I'm excited to have completed my Master's in Data Science and am committed to exploring the world of data science and machine learning in the professional arena.
+Please feel free to explore the contents and stay updated on my future endeavors in this exciting field.